scottopolis/popup-zen/readme.txt

 == Description ==

-**Let's face it, popups are broken.**

-They are overused, and our site visitors hate them.

-Popup Zen is a subtle, non-blocking opt-in that gets attention without being annoying.
+**Do you hate popups?
+Feel sleazy using them?
+Us too.**

+Obnoxious popups may have a good opt-in rate, but they are damaging your brand.
+Popup Zen is a new way to get high quality leads without pissing off your site visitors.

+- Collect emails without the sleaze
-It's lightweight, easy to use, and minimalist.
+- Minimalist design, easy to use

-If you are looking for obnoxious, screen-blocking popups to piss off your site visitors, you are in the wrong place.

-If you hate popups as much as your site visitors do, and you don't want to damage your brand just to collect a few extra emails, read on...

-We are sacrificing trust to increase our opt-in rates, and it's damaging our businesses.

-We still need to collect emails, so what is the solution?

-Popup Zen will help you collect emails with style and grace.
+- Ultra-lightweight codebase

+We built Popup Zen because we just couldn't bring ourselves to put that horrible popup in front of our site visitors.
+We wanted something that represented our brand better.

+Instead of damaging your brand just to get a higher opt-in rate, Popup Zen believes in building trust.

+Popup Zen gets high-quality leads by asking permission before displaying a popup.
+This builds trust with your site visitors, and keeps your brand image intact.

+**Features**

+- Customize the text, image, and colors
+- Choose where it displays
+- Integrate your email provider: MailChimp, ConvertKit, MailPoet 3, Drip, Active Campaign, or send to your email address

 **What it won't do**